ooni/probe-cli/Readme.md

 ## Development setup

 Be sure you have golang >= 1.13.
-We use Go modules.
-Make sure you don't have GOPATH set.
+We use golang modules.
 Run

 ```
 ./build.sh help